njncalub/sari-sari/README.rst

 Being an open source contributor doesn't just mean writing code, either.
 You can help out by writing documentation, tests, or even giving feedback about the project (and yes - that includes giving feedback about the contribution process).
 Some of these contributions may be the most valuable to the project as a whole, because you're coming to the project with fresh eyes, so you can see the errors and assumptions that seasoned contributors have glossed over.

-For more information, please read the see the `contributing guide <https://github.com/njncalub/sari-sari/blob/master/CONTRIBUTING.rst>`_.
+For more information, please see the `contributing guide <https://github.com/njncalub/sari-sari/blob/master/CONTRIBUTING.rst>`_.